-with brick hotels for workers along First Avenue.
+By 1910, Belltown was a thriving community of wood frame residences and small commercial buildings, with brick hotels for workers along First Avenue.
 The waterfront and the western slope bustled with wharves, the railroad, fish canneries, small manufacturers, and livery stables.
 Small commercial buildings, brick workers' hotels and houses lined First and Second Avenues.
-In June 1910, a fire destroyed eight blocks on the western slope, from the waterfront to Second Avenue and Vine Street.
+However, on June 10, 1910 a fire destroyed eight blocks on the western slope, from the waterfront to Second Avenue and Vine Street.
 The burned area was largely industrial, but included many small wooden cottages and workers' lodgings.
 Only one person died but hundreds lost their homes.
 The area was soon rebuilt with larger industries and new residences and apartments.6

 The subject site is located at the edge of two significant regrade projects.
-As the city's population continued to grow-nearly tripling to 237,194 by 1910-the pressure for land increased, and the city regraded the remainder of Denny Hill.
+As the city's population continued to grow-nearly tripling to 237,194 by 1910-the pressure for land increased, and the city proceeded with regrading the remainder of Denny Hill.
 The second phase occurred between 1908 and 1911, when twenty-seven blocks between Second and Fifth Avenues, from Pine to Cedar streets, were sluiced away.
 The greatest excavation was along Blanchard Street, which was lowered by 107 feet at Fourth Avenue.
 This was the largest such operation in the world up to that time, moving six million cubic yards of dirt.
-The regrade opened up access to Belltown, Queen Anne and Lake Union, enhancing property values.
+The regrade opened up access to Belltown, Queen Anne and Lake Union, greatly enhancing property values.
 The city regraded only the streets, with owners of individual lots required to hire their own contractors to level their property, thus many pinnacles of land remained even into the 1920s.
-The embankment created along Fifth Avenue remained for more than twenty years, until the third regrading phase.7
+The embankment created along Fifth Avenue remained for more than twenty years, until the third regrading phase.
+7